 (1) The consolidated statements of comprehensive loss data for 2019 are adjusted on an unaudited pro forma basis to present the combined historical results of operations of us and Chindata Xiamen as if the combination had occurred as of January 1, 2019.
-The unaudited pro forma condensed combined financial information includes the following adjustments related to the combination made to: (i) interest expense related to debt financing for business combination, (ii) amortization of intangible assets and depreciation of property, plant and equipment as a result of measuring acquired assets at fair value, (iii) elimination of transaction costs as a result of the acquisition, (iv) income tax effect of proforma adjustments based on the statutory tax rates, and (v) attribution to non-controlling shareholders.
+The unaudited pro forma condensed combined financial information includes the following adjustments related to the combination made to: (i) interest expense related to debt financing for business combination, (ii) amortization of intangible assets and depreciation of property, plant and equipment as a result of measuring acquired assets at fair value, (iii) tax effect of amortization and depreciation charges, and (iv) attribution to non-controlling shareholders.